ErikRoelofs/prototypical/reference.md

 (Note that if you modify it and then send your game-sheet to someone else, they will not be able to build it!)

 ### SIZE
 This is the size of the token.
-Note that the "Token" option ignores this; a custom token is always just big enough to hold the content.

-For everything else, larger numbers are larger tokens.
 A size of 1 is the normal size; the number can be floating point.

 ### TEXT-COLOR-FRONT